reactabular/reactabular/docs/examples/drag-and-drop.md

-You can change the position of the columns by dragging them in the example below (mouse only).
+You can change the position of the columns or rows by dragging them in the example below (mouse only).
 "First Name" and "Last Name" have been constrained within their parent.

 ```jsx
 /*